-But first, we’ll briefly cover what HR policies are.
+Before we dig into all of that, we’ll briefly cover what HR policies are.

-What Are HR Policies?
+What Are Human Resource Policies?

-HR policies are rules, processes, and procedures that layout how employers and employees can work together to create an ideal work environment for both groups.
+HR policies are rules, processes and procedures that layout how employers and employees can work together to create an ideal work environment for both groups.

 These policies usually cover things like:

-Technology usage, including a social media policy
+- Technology usage and social media policy

 Here’s a sample policy you might consider for employee vacation time.